JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 In particular a description explicitly mentions if the assignment is *in-place*.

-Note that if a `setindex!` operation throws an error the target data frame may be partially changed so it is unsafe to use it afterwards.
+Note that if a `setindex!` operation throws an error the target data frame may be partially changed so it is unsafe to use it afterwards (the column length correctness will be preserved).

 `setindex!` on `DataFrame`:
 * `df[row, col] = v` -> set value of `col` in row `row` to `v` in-place;